Saturday, January 28, 2023

 Among the descendants of Betsey (Young) Hughes Lewis, there is the story that Daniel Lewis went west in 1848 to make his fortune, leaving his children with the Youngs.
 Three or four years later, he wrote that he had his fortune and was headed home, but never arrived.

 Daniel went as far west as Texas.
 In 1847, Daniel A. Lewis can be found on the Hopkins County, Texas tax list.
-Note that Tempie's brother Benjamin DeSpain is next to Daniel on this list:
+Note that Benjamin DeSpain is next to Daniel on this list:

 Daniel A. Lewis did not pay taxes on land that year but did pay a poll tax.
-Also, in 1847, Daniel's sister Margaret (Lewis) Daugherty married Tempie's brother John DeSpain in Hopkins County.
+Also, in 1847, Daniel's sister Margaret (Lewis) Daugherty married Tempie's cousin John DeSpain in Hopkins County.
 Several other Lewis siblings were in Hopkins county by then: Wiley Lewis, Matilda (Lewis) Mason, and Jane (Lewis) Wardlow.
 Several of Tempie's DeSpain relatives were there as well as major leaders of the Alabama Restoration Movement (Disciples of Christ).
 You would think this might be awkward for Daniel.

 Even so, he was still in Hopkins County in 1848, where he continued to only pay a poll tax: